ruby-hyperloop/ruby-hyperloop.io/source/docs/components/components-and-state.html.md

 ### Data Flow

 In React, data flows from owner to owned component through the params as discussed above.
 This is effectively one-way data binding: owners bind their owned component's param to some value the owner has computed based on its `params` or `state`.
 Since this process happens recursively, data changes are automatically reflected everywhere they are used.

+### Stores

+Managing state between components is best done in Stores as many Components can access one store.
+Please see the [Store documentation](/docs/stores/overview) for details.

 ## Reusable Components